 MPMO for Map-Picture Mental Organization

-I am renaming this topic because I do not regard it as a “disability” nor as a problem and I do not wish to continue the topic from the point of view of addressing some “disability.”
+I am renaming this topic because I do not regard it as a “disability” nor as a problem and I do not wish to continue writing about the topic from the point of view of addressing some “disability.”
 That very standpoint can, I believe, contribute to the difficulties experienced by children who have LAW and MPMO.

 An important note I should make: my comments are entirely personal and reflect my personal experience only.
 I am not a psychologist, I am not a psychiatrist and while I have studied the two topics initially named, I hold no degrees on the subjects and I have never treated other people who have LAW or MPMO.
 I am not a therapist nor a counselor on this topic.
 But I have lived with these two conditions and how people around me responded to me for my entire life.

 These comments are personal.
 But they come out of extensive personal experience with the topic as I have lived with both for a lifetime.
 Your job is to take what is of value and leave the rest.